prof-rossetti/georgetown-opim-557-201710/notes/programming-languages/visual-basic/overview.md

   + What is Visual Basic for Applications (VBA)?
   + What are the capabilities of VBA?
 What can it do?
 How can it provide value for businesses and organizations?
+  + What are the strengths and weaknesses of VBA?
   + In what situations or environments, or for what project requirements, is VBA the right tool for the job?
   + In what situations or environments, or for what project requirements, might VBA not be the right tool for the job?

 ## Excel Objects and Controls